 This principle can be reversed if backing into a campsite that’s positioned over your right shoulder when you’re in the driver’s seat.

-Installing a backup system is great if you’re traveling solo full time and occasionally navigating into campsites without a spotter’s help.
+Installing a backup system is great if you’re traveling solo and occasionally navigating into campsites without a spotter’s help.
 For help installing a backup system, consult your trailer’s owner’s manual or stop in to speak with a Camping World service center staff member.

 Do you have any other tips for backing up a travel trailer or fifth wheel?
 If so, leave a comment below.